My education, accolades, and experience

 How I started playing music

-One of the first things to really spark my interest in music was when I joined band in fifth grade as a snare drummer.
+One of the first things to really spark my interest in music was when I joined band in fifth grade playing snare drum.
 By seventh grade, I was practicing hours at a time teaching myself to play piano and sing.
 I joined a local summer youth choir, where I received a little bit more voice coaching, and had my first opportunities to sing solo in public.
 I participated in choir, marching band, music theory, and musicals throughout high school, but I didn’t actually take private piano or voice lessons until college.
 I learned so much about myself and music from my experiences, and I wouldn’t trade them for anything!